 The gene cortex controls mimicry and crypsis in butterflies and and moths

-Nadeau et al 2016
+Nadeau et al. 2016

 Linking a mutation to survival in wild mice

-Barrett et al 2018
+Barrett et al. 2018

 Recent natural selection causes adaptive evolution of an avian polygenic trait

-Bosse et al 2016
+Bosse et al. 2016

 Summary

-The Nadeau paper focuses on identifying what gene (cortex) regulates pattern switches on the wings of several different species of Heliconius butterflies.
+The Nadeau et al. paper focuses on identifying what gene (cortex) regulates pattern switches on the wings of several different species of Heliconius butterflies.
 To do this, their research team used population genomics, specifically fine-scale mapping, and gene expression analysis.
 Their results suggest the cortex gene is responsible for the pigmentation pattern variation in several species and is a target for natural selection that is acting on color and pattern variation.

 The Barrett paper investigated wild mice in varying environments to focus on using an estimate of natural selection on pigmentation traits and identifying the underlying pigment locus to assess how a mutation causes phenotypic change.
-Altogether, the main goal of this paper was address drivers of population allele frequency changes to shed light on natural selection influencing the evolution of these wild mice.
+Altogether, the main goal of this paper was to address the drivers of allele frequency change to shed light on natural selection influencing the evolution of these wild mice.

 The Bosse paper focused on explaining variation in fitness and phenotype with genetic signatures of selection on various advantageous traits in great tits (Parus major).
 The research team found that bill length variation was associated with the collagen gene, COL4A5.